 CONSUMER RIGHTS ACT 2015

-This law gives you rights against a trader, such as a tour operator or a travel agent, that provides you with a service.
+This law gives you rights against a trader, such as a holiday organiser and retailer, that provides you with a service.
 The service you receive must be carried out with reasonable care and skill, within a reasonable time (if the time is not fixed by the contract) and you are only required to pay a reasonable price for the service unless the price (or the way in which the price is worked out) is fixed as part of the contract.

 Anything said or written down by a trader (or someone acting on their behalf) about their business or the service forms part of the contract if you take that information into consideration before you agree the contract; it also applies if you make a decision about the service, based on that information, after the contract is made.